-An average Customer Relationship Management Business Analyst in the United States can expect to take home roughly $66K annually.
-Female Customer Relationship Management Business Analysts make up most of the survey respondents at 75 percent.
-Nearly all enjoy medical and dental coverage in this occupation, and most get vision benefits.
-Work is enjoyable for Customer Relationship Management Business Analysts, who typically claim high levels of job satisfaction.
-The numbers in this rundown were provided by PayScale's salary survey participants.
+The average Customer Relationship Management Business Analyst in the United States can expect to rake in roughly $69K per year.
+Most Customer Relationship Management Business Analysts report high levels of job satisfaction.
+Almost all enjoy medical and dental coverage in this occupation, and nearly all get vision benefits.
+Men are in the minority of survey respondents, with female Customer Relationship Management Business Analysts making up 75 percent.
+This report is based on answers to PayScale's salary questionnaire.

 Job Description for Customer Relationship Management (CRM) Business Analyst

 A customer relationship management (CRM) business analyst is a position found within many organizations and consultant firms, which is responsible for managing and building customer relationships.
 This position will typically work within an office type of environment and keep weekday, daytime shifts.
 This position will work within a team of other personnel specializing in customer relationship management.
 While most organizations require their CRM business analyst to attain a bachelor’s degree in a field such as business administration, customer service, marketing, or management, more organizations are requiring a master’s degree in one of these fields.
 They are also requiring extensive experience within customer service and/or market research.Read More...